Commissioners end state of emergency, settle on water usage lawsuit

-WATAUGA — The Watauga County Board of Commissioners ended its State of Emergency, which terminated the mask mandate in county owned buildings effective t 12:01 a.m. on Monday, March 7.
+BOONE — The Watauga County Board of Commissioners ended its State of Emergency, which terminated the mask mandate in county-owned buildings, effective at 12:01 a.m. on Monday, March 7.

 While masks will not be required in county buildings, the board agreed to approve policy changes that will keep masks required in the county jail, the clinical side of the health department and for home aid workers and potentially the home meal delivery employees at the Project for Aging.